 Monitor Business Transactions

-AppDynamics can also auto-discover business transactions from common entry points in Weblogic and its JVM such as servlets, struts actions, spring MVC, web services calls and even custom POJO entry points.
-From this context users can see how business transactions execute through various Java components like SOAP, EJB, JDBC, JMS, CICS as well as remote calls cross JVM and CLR calls for distributed transactions.
+AppDynamics identifies business transactions automatically from typical entry points in Weblogic and its JVM like spring MVC, struts actions, web services calls, servlets and even custom POJO entry points.
+This allows users to detect how business transactions perform through different Java components such as JDBC, SOAP, EJB, CICS, JMS, and remote calls over JVM and CLR calls for distributed transactions.

-AppDynamics also monitors Weblogic Server memory providing the user with visibility of heap usage, garbage collection and utilization of key memory pools over-time.
+AppDynamics tracks Weblogic Server memory that provides the user superior level visibility into heap usage, usage of key memory pools, and garbage collection over-time.

 Detect Thrown Exceptions

-AppDynamics can collect and report all application run-time exceptions that are thrown inside Weblogic Server.
+AppDynamics captures and briefs all application run-time exceptions thrown inside Weblogic Server.

 Monitor SQL and NoSQL Queries

-Weblogic Monitoring can also detect both SQL statement and NoSQL query latency with full visibility into SQL text and NOSQL queries like Cassandra Thrift and MongoDB BSON.
+Weblogic Monitoring can spot both NoSQL query latency and SQL statement with complete visibility into NOSQL queries such as Cassandra Thrift and MongoDB BSON and SQL text.

 There has been some discussions in emails, LinkedIn groups, and other forums on my move to AppDynamics, and calling into question impartiality at the time of researching and co-authoring the APM Magic Quadrant.
 The Gartner Magic Quadrant process is rigorous and backed by a large methodology which...

 Hang around any IT department (or the AppDynamics offices) and you likely won’t finish a cup of coffee before somebody brings up the cost of downtime or the ascent of DevOps.
 And that’s a good thing, because these are two topics that are central to the value that IT brings to enterprises today and...